-For example, contributions to traditional IRA accounts can be tax-deductible depending on income levels, and this may be a simple way to reduce your taxable income.
-You also may consider selling assets that have declined in value and deduct your investment losses, potentially offsetting capital gains realized in other areas.
+Depending on income levels, contributions to traditional IRA accounts can be tax-deductible, which may be a simple way to reduce your taxable income.
+You may also consider selling assets that have declined in value and deduct your investment losses, potentially offsetting capital gains realized in other areas.

 With the Tax Cuts and Jobs Act, many types of expenses that had been deductible no longer qualify, while the standard deduction for households has increased.
 You should speak with your tax advisor to help ensure you’re taking advantage of all of the tax breaks and tax strategies you’re entitled to.